smart-data-lake/smart-data-lake/blog/2022-05-11-SDL-historization/2022-05-011-historization.md

 hide_table_of_contents: false
 ---

-In many cases data has a now constant live.
-New data points are created, values changed and often data also expires.
+In many cases datasets have no constant live.
+New data points are created, values changed and data expires.
 We are interested in keeping track of all these changes.

 <!--truncate-->

 In the [getting-started -> part2 -> keeping historical data](../../docs/getting-started/part-2/historical-data.md) historization is already introduced briefly.
 Here we go in slightly more detail and track data originating from an SQL database.
-For the sake of simplicity, SDL and SQL server gets deployed in containers using Podman.
+For the sake of simplicity, SDL, SQL server, as well as the metastoren and polynote get deployed in containers using Podman.

-Here we model a typical setup for a workflow from a (MS)SQL database to the Data Lake.
+Here we model a workflow from a (MS)SQL database to the Data Lake.
 Therefore, a the following steps will be performed:

 * starting a MS SQL server
-* creating a simple dummy table
+* creating a table with data
-* copying the table into the data lake
+* injecting the table into the data lake
-* modifying the data
+* modifying the data on the SQL server side
-* re-copy / update the data in the data lake
+* re-copy / update the data into the data lake

-As data store the metastore container will be utilized.
-Further, the data changes in the data lake will be monitored using a Polynote notebook.
+The data will be inspected and monitored using a Polynote notebook.

+## Test Case
+As a test case a [Chess Game Dataset](https://www.kaggle.com/datasets/datasnaek/chess) is selected.
+This data is a set of 20058 rows, in total 7MB.
+This is still faily small, but should be kind of representative.

+The dataset will be imported into the SQL server using the [db_init_chess.sql](db_init_chess.sql), which should be copied into the `config` directory.

+It should be noted that there are a duplicates in the dataset.
+The deduplication will be performed when the data is ported into the data lake (see configuration below).
+The procedure for table creation and modification is described below.

 ## Prerequisites